 All persons working for Birmingham 2022 must comply with our Anti-Slavery and Human Trafficking Policy.
 This policy sets out the steps we take to reduce the risk of modern slavery and human trafficking in all parts of Birmingham 2022’s business and supply chains.
 We take compliance with this policy very seriously and any Birmingham 2022 employee who breaches this policy will face disciplinary action.
 Our Procurement Policy details the actions we take to combat modern slavery and human trafficking in our supply chain and to embed the mitigating controls in our daily operations.

 Before commencing a procurement process, we use a series of key characteristics (such as sourcing geography, industry type, nature of work and supply chain model) to identify the risk of modern slavery to the relevant contract so we can seek to ensure that the subsequent procurement and contract management activity is proportionate.

 As a contracting authority defined by and regulated by the Public Contracts Regulations 2015, all our tenders include the Standard Selection Questionnaire (SQ) which includes a mandatory exclusion question regarding compliance with the Modern Slavery Act 2015.
 We may require proposed suppliers to provide us with evidence of compliance with anti-slavery and human trafficking laws, such as details of workforce conditions in their factories or evidence of the processes they have in place to identify modern slavery risks in their supply chains.
 We may also require proposed suppliers to complete a specified Modern Slavery Assessment Tool, depending on their risk rating and the evidence.

-In our supply contracts and standard terms of business we have included express terms requiring our counterparties to comply with modern slavery legislation.
-We require all suppliers to comply with the Modern Slavery Act and our Anti-Slavery and Human Trafficking Policy, to implement procedures for its own personnel and suppliers to ensure there is no slavery or human trafficking in its supply chains, and to notify us if it becomes aware of any alleged or actual incident of slavery or human trafficking in a relevant supply chain.
+In our supply contracts and standard terms of business, we have included express terms requiring our counterparties to comply with modern slavery legislation.
+We require all suppliers to comply with the Modern Slavery Act and our Anti-Slavery and Human Trafficking Policy, to implement procedures for their own personnel as well as their suppliers to ensure there is no slavery or human trafficking in its supply chains, and to notify us if it becomes aware of any alleged or actual incident of slavery or human trafficking in their business or in their supply chain.
 We have also included provisions in our supply contracts which allow us to inspect and conduct an audit of a supplier’s and its sub-contractors’ premises to monitor compliance with the supplier’s obligations to comply with anti-slavery and human trafficking laws.

 Failure by a supplier to comply with the processes described above will lead to an investigation and may result in the supplier’s contract being terminated.

-Birmingham 2022 has not highlighted and/or experienced any modern slavery issues within its supply chain to date.
+Birmingham 2022 has not highlighted or experienced any modern slavery issues within its supply chain to date.